|Guide||♦||22 Triplogs||Mine 0||0 Topics|

-As you might expect, you start off from the Wild Burro trailhead, heading north up the Wild Burro toward the other system of trails.
+As you might expect, you start from the Wild Burro trailhead, heading north up the Wild Burro toward the other system of trails.
 Take a left, heading west on the Upper Javelina Trail.
 You will cover almost half of this trail.
 Follow it about a mile until hitting the junction with Wild Mustang Trail and turning onto it.
-You will do about 2/3 mile of Wild Mustang Trail also on this trip, but you will only hike the beginning and ending portions of it.
+You will do about 2/3 mile of Wild Mustang Trail on this trip, but you will only hike the beginning and ending portions of it.

-At about the 5 mile mark you will hit this road and only hike it as part of the Cochie Spring trail for about 0.4 mi before you turn off of it and onto a very faint and almost unnoticeable, unofficial trail.
-This is the trickiest route finding part of the trip, though it isn't that bad.
+At about the 5-mile mark, you will hit this road and only hike it as part of the Cochie Spring trail for about 0.4 mi before you turn off of it and onto a very faint and almost unnoticeable, unofficial trail.
+This is the trickiest route-finding part of the trip, though it isn't that bad.
 Once the trail dumps you onto the dirt road, start watching your GPS.
 In this area near the end of Cochie Canyon Trail there is a windmill.

 I passed this unofficial trail at first, not seeing it, then backtracked and wandered around a bit with the GPS until I picked up on its faint trail.
-At this portion of the super loop, you will be on old, unofficial trail.
+At this portion of the super loop, you will be on the old, unofficial trail.
 Further along you’ll see a beautiful crested saguaro.
-You’ll be on this trail for 2.1 mi, climbing a short, steep ridge line and then heading down a drainage until you reach the spot where Wild Mustang crosses that drainage, at about the 7.6 mi mark.
+You’ll be on this trail for 2.1 mi, climbing a short, steep ridgeline and then heading down a drainage until you reach the spot where Wild Mustang crosses that drainage, at about the 7.6 mi mark.
 Turn left onto Wild Mustang and hike a quarter mile until it dead-ends into Wild Burro Trail.

 Take a left onto Wild Burro toward Wild Burro tank (unless you want to abandon your trip and head straight down).
-It’s 2 1/4 mi to the tank and a old homestead area.
+It’s 2 1/4 mi to the tank and an old homestead area.
 Along the way you will see a grave marker for a 23-year-old girl named Molly.

-When you complete this trail it dumps you into the Alamo Springs Trail.
+When you complete this trail, it dumps you into the Alamo Springs Trail.
 Take a left, heading down Alamo Springs about 3/4 mi to the Alamo Springs Spur Trail.
 Follow the spur further down the canyon 1/2 mi until it dumps you into Wild Burro again.
 Follow Wild Burro down the big wash about a 1/2 mile until you see the signs for Lower Javelina Trail on your left.